Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/mapping/environment.rst

 Depth
    The number of recursive environment map renders.
-   If there are multiple reflecting objects using environment maps in the scene, some may appear solid, as they won't render each other's reflections.
+   If there are multiple reflecting objects using environment maps in the scene, some may appear solid, as they will not render each other's reflections.
 In order to show reflections within reflections, the environment maps need to be made multiple times, recursively, so that the effects of one environment map can be seen in another environment map.
 See Examples.